 You must configure Pexip Infinity with the details of one or more external policy servers to which it can send policy API requests.
 You do this by configuring policy profiles with the addresses of one or more external policy server URLs and then associating each system location with one of those policy profiles.
 This means that different locations can use different policy servers for scalability and routing efficiency, if required.
 When a Conferencing Node needs to obtain data that is supported by external policy (such as service configuration information) it will request information from the policy server associated with the location hosting that node.

-See Requests sent to the external policy API from Pexip Infinity for full information about how to use the external policy API.
+See Requests and responses when using the Pexip Infinity external policy API for full information about how to use the external policy API.